brocaar/chirpstack-application-server/docs/content/use/users.md

 ### Regular users

 A regular users has no permissions by default.
-It gains access to an organization or a specific application by assignment.
+However, it can be assigned to one or multiple organizations.